rfo909/CFT/README.md

-The CFT application supports basic shell functions like "cd", "ls" and "pwd", but is also a programming language which lets you build functions, that both call each other as well as a system library of over 200 member functions, belonging to all kinds of objects.
+The CFT application supports basic shell functions like "cd", "ls" and "pwd", but is also a programming language which lets you build functions, that both call each other as well as a system library of 200+ functions, belonging, both global and inside objects.

-The most central object types are Dir, File and List.
-There are also strings, integers, floats and booleans, plus still a few, totalling about 20 as of version 1.0.6.
+The most central object types are Dir, File and List, along with strings, integers, floats and booleans, plus still a few, totalling about 20 as of version 1.0.6.

 The program prompt is a single '$'.
 You enter stuff, and press Enter, and it gets executed.

-Objects all contain functions, such that
+Objects all contain functions.
+Example:

 ```
 $ Dir.files